microsoft/msquic/docs/FAQ.md

 > Does this mean Microsoft will stop investing in TCP?

 TCP will continue to be used widely for a long time and we will continue to improve it as necessary.

-> How can I block QUIC?

-This is not recommended, as QUIC is seen as more secure than TCP/TLS.
-QUIC is a UDP based protocol that may run on any UDP port.
-The only sure fire way to block QUIC would be to block UDP.

 > Why is MsQuic written in C?